 The results of the stakeholders' workshops thus provided the necessary information in order to proceed with the computation of the vulnerability indexes and the production of vulnerability maps for the Northern Adriatic Sea.
 Based on these, suggestions for the prioritization of protection and cleaning of different coastal areas can be included in contingency planning for emergencies in the Northern Adriatic Sea.
 A possible future improvement would be to apply the Delphi method of priority selection.
 In the question on the "familiarity" with the topics of the questionnaire, the participants had to self-assess their level of knowledge on each of the vulnerability factors.
 The scores of those who expressed higher familiarity level, would have greater importance than the scores of participants with a lesser level of familiarity.
-In the Delphi method the participants are divided into three levels of knowledge, and the input of each of them is then adjusted to match the corresponding knowledge level.
+In the Delphi method the participants are divided into three levels of knowledge level.
 In this way, the answers can be weighted by the expertise of the stakeholders and more weight is given to those that have higher expertise in a certain field.